-The Workplace Bullying Institute reports that 35% of working adults have reported being bullied at work, and 40% of those targeted never tell their employers according to the 2010 & 2007 U.S. Workplace Bullying Surveys<.
+The Workplace Bullying Institute reports that 35% of working adults have reported being bullied at work, and 40% of those targeted never tell their employers according to the 2010 & 2007 U.S. Workplace Bullying Surveys.
+Also, check out the 2021 WBI U.S. Workplace Bullying Survey.
 Is one of them you?

 Currently in Florida, most bullying is legal, since “Rebecca’s Law“, which would have made bullying a first degree misdemeanor and/or a third degree felony, did not pass the Florida House.
 However, there are exceptions.
 Based on the subject matter, the severity, the size of your employer, how it affects your terms and conditions of employment, and the damages caused, your employer could be liable for “illegal” bullying.

 Are you being bullied for WHO YOU ARE?
 If you are being bullied based on:*